Arya-Fgmain/ChloroFile/README.md

 ## Backend setup guide

-- __System requirements:__ It is recommended that you use __Linux, MacOS or other Unix-based systems__
-- <a href="https://gcc.gnu.org/install/"> __GCC__ </a>
+- __System requirements:__ It is recommended that you use __Linux, MacOS or other Unix-based systems__, with <a href="https://gcc.gnu.org/install/"> __GCC__ </a>
-- __CMake__: CMake is required for running the backend of this project, try <a href="https://cmake.org/download/">this link</a> or install it via system-based package managers <a href="https://cgold.readthedocs.io/en/latest/first-step/installation.html">here</a>
+- (Important) __CMake__: CMake is required for running the backend of this project, try <a href="https://cmake.org/download/">this link</a> or install it via system-based package managers <a href="https://cgold.readthedocs.io/en/latest/first-step/installation.html">here</a>
-- In the main project folder, first run "chmod +x *.sh" to give all the shell script files execution permissions
+- In the main project folder, first run <code>chmod +x *.sh</code> to give all the shell script files execution permissions
-- Once done, run "./configure.sh && ./build.sh" to configure CMake and build the project.
+- Once done, run <code> ./configure.sh && ./build.sh </code> to configure CMake and build the project.
 The compiled executables will be available in out/build.
-- Run the out/build/server file "./out/build/server" and the out/build/client file "./out/build/client."
-After 10 seconds, you should see the server and client printing a connection message in the terminal.
+- Run the out/build/server file <code>./out/build/server</code> and the out/build/client file <code>./out/build/client.</code>
+- After initiating the server & client you should see messages "Server started." and "Client started."
+After 10 seconds, you should see the server and client printing a connection message in the terminal with the specified IP and port number.

 ## Authors